ane1990/knuth-web/content/terms-and-conditions.md

 You must not:

-- Republish material from Knuth Server without prior written permission
+- Republish material from Knuth Platform without prior written permission
 - Sell, rent, or sub-license material from the website
 - Reproduce, duplicate, or copy content without permission
 - Engage in any data mining, data harvesting, or similar activities